muumaaz/word_guessing/README.md

 # word_guessing
-My final project of Stanford Code In Place
+Final project for Stanford Code In Place